2025–26 Mid-American Conference women's basketball season

-The 2025–26 Mid-American Conference women's basketball season will be the season for Mid-American Conference women's basketball teams.
-It will begin with practices in October 2024, followed by the start of the 2025–26 NCAA Division I women's basketball season in November.
-Conference play will begin in January 2026 and conclude in March 2026.
-The 2026 MAC tournament will be held at Rocket Arena in Cleveland, Ohio for the 26th consecutive season.
+The 2025–26 Mid-American Conference women's basketball season was the season for Mid-American Conference women's basketball teams.
+It began with practices in October 2024, followed by the start of the 2025–26 NCAA Division I women's basketball season in November.
+Conference play will began in December 2025 and concluded in March 2026.
+The 2026 MAC tournament was at Rocket Arena in Cleveland, Ohio for the 26th consecutive season.
 This season marks the conference's first change in membership since 2005 with the addition of UMass.
 It will also be the last MAC season for Northern Illinois, which will rejoin the Horizon League in 2026 after a nearly 30-year absence.

+Ball State and Miami shared the regular season championship with a 16–2 record Madi Morson of Central Michigan won player of the year.
+In the 2026 MAC women's basketball tournament, Miami defeated Kent State, Ohio, and Toledo to win the MAC tournament title, their first since 2008, to advance to the 2026 NCAA tournament.
+Amber Scalia of Miami was named tournament MVP.